TrickzTwix/Test/Password-Protected-Warps.md

-Players with the password can use it to teleport to the specified warp.
+Players with the password can use it to teleport to the specified warp that is password protected.
+To set a warp with a password, look down below.

 Command | Permission | Meaning
 --- | --- | ---